Pipetto-crypto/Chroot-Installer/README.md

 # Credits and Links

-This script is the chroot version of my other project.
-So credits and links are similiar
+This script is the chroot version of my other project so credits and links are similiar

 https://github.com/Pipetto-crypto/3in1ProotX86Emus